dhansel/IECDevice/README.md

 Of course, in order to use these fast-load routines you must plug a "Action Replay 6" cartridge into your C64's expansion port.

+## Hypra Load support

+This one is probably only known to people in Germany and supported mostly for (personal) nostalgic reasons.
+Hypra Load was an early fastloader [published](https://www.64er-magazin.de/8410/hypra-load.html) in German magazine "64er" in 1984.

+To save program space on smaller microcontrollers, support for the fast-load protocol provided by [Hypra Load](https://rr.pokefinder.org/wiki/Action_Replay) is **NOT** enabled by default in ```IECConfig.h```.
+You need to un-comment the ```#define IEC_FP_HYPRALOAD``` line at the top of file ```IECConfig.h``` to enable it.
+After doing so, any  device derived from ```IECFileDevice``` will automatically support the Hypra Load fast-load protocol.

+Of course, in order to use these fast-load routines you must use the Hypra Load

 ## DolphinDos support